-It was recently confirmed that the UK’s new divorce legislation (the Divorce, Dissolution and Separation Bill) will come into force in April 2022.
+It was recently confirmed that the UK’s new no-fault divorce legislation (the Divorce, Dissolution and Separation Bill) will come into force in April 2022.
 The long-awaited changes aim to reduce the impact that allegations of blame can have on a couple and any children involved in the process.

 While the institution of marriage remains significant for many, it is particularly sacred within Asian communities, with separation often bringing a significant amount of shame and resentment.
-So, what will the new legislation mean for those wishing to divorce amicably?
+So, what will the new no-fault divorce legislation mean for those wishing to divorce amicably?

 How will no-fault divorce work?